 - Tower of London – Greater London.
 Royal palace and fortress.
 White Tower – the central keep – constructed in 1078 – 1087 by William the Conqueror and represents outstanding example of Norman architecture.
 This enormous keep is 27.4 m high, walls up to 3.4 m thick.
 Used as a prison already in 1100.
 Over the centuries extended with numerous buildings within two concentric rings of defensive walls and a moat.
 Building of outstanding historical importance.
 Tower houses Crown Jewels.
 Well known site of legends, reportedly haunted.

 - Windsor Castle – Berkshire.
 One of major castles and palaces of the world.
-Initial castle built in 11th century by William the Conqueror and soon afterwards used as a royal palace.
+Initial castle built in the 11th century by William the Conqueror and soon afterwards used as a royal palace.
 Later the castle was largely extended, always trying to imitate early medieval designs.
 Longest occupied palace in Europe, largest inhabited palace in the world.
-Beautiful 19th century interiors in State Apartments.
+Beautiful interiors from the 19th century in State Apartments.
 Site of many important historical events.

 - Blenheim Palace – Oxfordshire.
 Enormous country house, the only non-royal and non-episcopal country house in England, which is named "palace".
 Built in 1705 – 1724 in splendid English Baroque style and contains many valuable artworks.
 Home of Churchill family for several centuries, now property of Dukes of Marlborough.